 Ask any real estate agent the number one reason people do not buy a home and the answer is surprisingly simple; A person is just not ready to.
 But what exactly goes into someone not being ready?
-Maybe that person is not financially there or maybe they are unsure on their long term status.
-Finding the root cause of your hesitation could be key into overcoming a manageable concern.
+Maybe that person is not financially there or maybe they are unsure about their long term status.
+Finding the root cause of your hesitation could be key to overcoming a manageable concern.
 If you look close enough, you will find your reason, as well as some key ways to help you through the process to get the home of your dreams.

 Let's find your reasoning and break through!

 You are unsure if you are financially ready.

 Understanding the financial implications of owning a home might be one of the most difficult things to both determine and accept.
 Owning a home could be one of the best long term financial decisions you could make but it also may make the short term impacts the most challenging.

 Your first thing to determine is how much money you can afford to out down and how much you can afford with monthly mortgage payments.
 Look at your current savings to first figure out a down payment.
 Down payments can usually run 4 % for FHA loans and 10% for a standard loan.
 Also, increasing a down payment will yield shorter monthly payments.
 You can then look at your current quality of life to see how much you need to budget each month.
 Speak to a mortgage professional or use some online tools to help play with the numbers.

 You also want to keep in mind other financial impacts of owning a home.
 Whether it is new construction or a lived-in property, there will be issues that come up.
 You want to be cognizant of your down payment to ensure you have enough in short term savings should something arise.
 Plan to have even more saved alway if you plan to embark on any new projects once you move it.